 EXHIBIT JCI 01 - Resume of Frank T. DiPalma EXHIBIT JCI 02 - Resume of C. Larry Dalton, PE.
-EXHIBIT JCI 03 - Resume of William M. Williams JR. EXHIBIT JCI 04 - Comparison of Cost Estimates for Clean Air Project, URS versus Sargent & Lundy EXHIBIT JCI 05 - Clean Air Project Scope Changes

-1 1.
-INTRODUCTION AND BACKGROUND 2 3 I dentification of Witness 4 5 Q. Mr. DiPalma, please state your name and business address.
-6 A. My name is Frank DiPalma.
-I work for Jacobs Consultancy Inc. ("Jacobs 7 Consultancy").
-My business address is 5995 Rogerdale Road, Houston, Texas 8 77072.
-9 10 Q. Mr. Dalton, please state your name and business address.
-11 A. My name is Larry Dalton.
-I work for Jacobs Engineering Group Inc. ("Jacobs").
-12 My business address is 1041 East Butler Road, Greenville, South Carolina 29607.
-13 14 Q. Mr. DiPalma, what position do you hold at Jacobs Consultancy?
-15 А. I am currently a Director in the Utilities Practice.
-16 17 Q. Mr. Dalton, what position do you hold at Jacobs Engineering?
-18 A. I am currently a Senior Power Engineer.
-19 20 Q. Mr. DiPalma, what is your background and qualifications for your testimony 21 in this proceeding?
-22 A. I am a management consultant in the energy industry with over 30 years of 23 experience assessing and working for electric and gas utilities.
+EXHIBIT JCI 03 - Resume of William M. Williams JR. EXHIBIT JCI 04 - Comparison of Cost Estimates for Clean Air Project, URS versus Sargent & Lundy EXHIBIT JCI 05 - Clean Air Project Scope Changes y our name and business address. na.
+I work for Jacobs Consultancy Inc. ("Jacobs ss address is 5995 Rogerdale Road, Houston, Texas na.
+I work for Jacobs Consultancy Inc. ("Jacobs na.
+I work for Jacobs Consultancy Inc. ("Jacobs na.
+I work for Jacobs Consultancy Inc. ("Jacobs · 、 ss address is 5995 Rogerdale Road, Houston, Texas is assisted to by the respectation reduct, reduction, reduct ur name and business address. l work for Jacobs Engineering Group Inc. ("Jacobs").
+East Butler Road, Greenville, South Carolina 29607. n do you hold at Jacobs Consultancy? he Utilities Practice. do you hold at Jacobs Engineering? er Engineer. background and qualifications for your testimony ltant in the energy industry with over 30 years of orking for electric and gas utilities.
 In addition to

-24 Jacobs Consultancy, my consulting experience includes employment with Stone 25 & Webster Consultants as Associate Director.
-My direct utility operating experience has been gained from being employed as an officer, manager or 26 27 engineer for Public Service Electric & Gas Company and Mountaineer Gas 28 My expertise includes general and operations management, Company.
-29 distribution engineering, business development, customer service, process 30 engineering, project management, strategic planning, and regulatory compliance.
-31 As a management consultant in the energy industry, I have had numerous 32 assignments where a utility's approach to project management on large 33 construction projects was assessed.
-34 Recent electric and gas industry project management-related assignments include: Spectra Energy - Performed a Critical Assessment Study of Project 35 • 36 Execution for the New Jersey-New York Pipeline Expansion Project 37 (2011).
-38 Public Service Electric and Gas Company - In connection with the State 39 of New Jersey, Board of Public Utilities Mandated Management Audit
+Jacobs Consultancy, my consulting experience includes employment with Stone 24 & Webster Consultants as Associate Director.
+My direct utility operating 25 experience has been gained from being employed as an officer, manager or 26 engineer for Public Service Electric & Gas Company and Mountaineer Gas 27 My expertise includes general and operations management, 28 Company. distribution engineering, business development, customer service, process 29 engineering, project management, strategic planning, and regulatory compliance.
+30 31 As a management consultant in the energy industry, I have had numerous assignments where a utility's approach to project management on large construction projects was assessed.

+34 Recent electric and gas industry project management-related assignments include:

-- 40 (2010 2011). - Fitchburg Gas and Light Company d/b/a Unitil In connection with the Massachusetts Department of Public Utilities Mandated Management Audit (2010 2011). - Puget Sound Energy In connection with the Washington Utilities and Transportation Commission Review of Mandated Gas Safety Activities (2008-2009).
+- Spectra Energy Performed a Critical Assessment Study of Project Execution for the New Jersey-New York Pipeline Expansion Project (2011). - Public Service Electric and Gas Company In connection with the State of New Jersey, Board of Public Utilities Mandated Management Audit (2010 2011). - Fitchburg Gas and Light Company d/b/a Unitil In connection with the Massachusetts Department of Public Utilities Mandated Management Audit (2010 2011). - Puget Sound Energy In connection with the Washington Utilities and Transportation Commission Review of Mandated Gas Safety Activities (2008-2009).